CommonAccord/MarathonVC-Contractor-Agt/Orig.md

 9.Ti=Termination; Survival

-9.1.sec=Termination.
+9.1.Ti=Termination.

 9.1.1.sec=This Agreement may be terminated by either Party immediately upon written notice to the other Party for important cause, including, without limitation, upon breach by the other Party of any material term or condition of this Agreement and, where such breach is remediable, such breach having remained uncorrected for fifteen (15) days following receipt of written notice of such breach.

 9.1.2.sec=Each Party may terminate this Agreement at any time, without cause, upon [] ([]) days’ prior notification to the other Party.

+9.2.Ti=Surviving Obligations.

-9.2.sec=Surviving Obligations.
-Upon termination of this Agreement for any reason all rights and duties of the Parties toward each other shall cease, except that:
+9.2.0.sec=Upon termination of this Agreement for any reason all rights and duties of the Parties toward each other shall cease, except that:

 9.2.1.sec=The Company shall be obliged to pay, within thirty (30) days of receipt of Contractor’s invoice, all amounts owing to Contractor for unpaid Services through the termination date; and